rbertolusso/intubate/README.md

-*must* start with `ntbt_` followed by the name of the *interfaced* function (`cor.test` in this particular case), no matter which function you want to interface (well... this of course still needs to be *confirmed*, there are thousands of functions to interface, but you may agree that if I do not state it this way, how do I convince you to adopt `intubate` blindly?)
+*must* start with `ntbt_` followed by the name of the *interfaced* function (`cor.test` in this particular case), no matter which function you want to interface (well... this of course still needs to be *confirmed*, there are thousands of functions to interface and certainly some may fail, but you may agree that if I do not state it this way, how do I convince you to adopt `intubate` blindly?
+Our goal is to make `intubate` each time more robust by addressing the peculiarities of newly discovered failing functions.)

 Now you can use your "still hot" interface in any pipeline.
 A pipeline alternative to the above code may look like this: